 Animal models are not capable of predicting human responses and Trans-Species Modeling Theory now explains exactly how and why that is the case.
 Please read more in the peer reviewed paper ‘The Nuremberg Code subverts human health and safety by requiring animal modeling’ available here

-Please click on the image below to type in your post code and ask your MP to sign Parliamentary EDM 373, calling for a thorough public medical debate hearing which will be overseen by independent judges from the relevant fields of scientific expertise, to stop all animal models preventing the arrival of effective treatments and cures.
+Please click here, or on the image below, to type in your post code and ask your MP to sign Parliamentary EDM 400, calling for a thorough public medical debate hearing which will be overseen by independent judges from the relevant fields of scientific expertise, to stop all animal models preventing the arrival of effective treatments and cures.

 6. Florey H: The advance of chemotherapy by animal experiment.
 Conquest 1953, 41:12.

 7. Greek et al. BMC Medical Ethics 2012, 13:16.